Spend a Fun Day at Paradise Beach in Cozumel, Mexico

 We were never given this option upon entry by our greeter, waiter, or anyone else when we chose our seats at the beach.
 We lounged at the beach, swam, and snorkeled (with our snorkel and mask).
 We even played at the water park at the very end.
 Never once did anyone ask us for $18.

 Is snorkeling gear included in the fun pass?
-According to another Cruise Critic reader, the rental of the snorkeling gear was included with their fun pass, which was their experience visiting Paradise beach.
+According to another Cruise Critic reader, the snorkeling gear rental was included with their fun pass, their experience visiting Paradise Beach.

 There are conflicting reports.